Create and manage volumes

 Create volume

-Category Description Volume name Name of the volume Description (optional) Description of the volume Type Volume type Size Volume size
+Item Description Volume name Enter the name of the volume Volume description (optional) Enter a description of the volume Type Volume type

-- 1 to 5,120 GBMax IOPS Maximum IOPS depending on the set volume size
+- for Windows systems: can be created in sizes from 1 to 2,048 GBMax IOPS Maximum IOPS based on volume size

-- 3,000 IOPS to 16,000 IOPSAvailability Zone Availability zone to create the volume Snapshot schedule Whether or not to create a snapshot schedule
+- 3,000 IOPS to 16,000 IOPSAvailability zone Location where the volume will be created Snapshot schedule Not used

 Manage volume